-The single discount rate used to measure the total pension liability was 6.907%.
-The single discount rate was based on the expected rate of return on the pension plan investments of 7.25% and a municipal bond rate of 3.69%.
-The projection of cash flows used to determine the discount rate assumed the contributions from plan members and those of the contributing employers and the non-employer contributing entity are made at the statutorily required rates.
-Based on those assumptions, the pension plan's fiduciary net position was sufficient to finance the benefit payments until the year 2069.
-As a result, the long-term expected rate of return on pension plan investments was applied to projected benefit payments through the year 2069, and the municipal bond rate was applied to all benefit payments after that date.
+A single discount rate of 7.25% was used to measure the total pension liability.
+The single discount rate was based on the expected rate of return on plan investments of 7.25%.
+The projection of cash flows used to determine this single discount rate assumed that contributions from active members, employers and the non-employer contributing entity will be made at the rates set by the legislature during the 2019 session.
+It is assumed that future employer and state contributions will be 8.50% of payroll in fiscal year 2020 gradually increasing to 9.55% of payroll over the next several years.
+This includes all employer and state contributions for active and rehired retirees.

+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

+The long-term rate of return on pension plan investments is 7.25%.
 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimates ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the Systems target asset allocation as of August 31, 2018 are summarized below:
+Best estimates of geometric real rates of return for each major asset class included in the Systems target asset allocation as of August 31, 2019 are summarized below:

-Teacher Retirement System of Texas Asset Allocation and Long-Term Expected Rate of Return As of August 31, 2018

-Asset Class Target Allocation Long-term Expected Geometric Real Rate of Return Expected Contribution to Long-term Portfolio Returns
+Asset Class FY 2019 Target Allocation New Target Allocation Long-Term Expected Geometric Real Rate of Return

-Global Equity
+Global Equity Allocation Allocation HOLDIN

-U.S. 18.0% 5.7% 1.0%
+USA 18.0% 18.0% 6.4%

-Non-U.S. Developed 13.0% 6.9% 0.9%
+Non-U.S. Developed 13.0% 13.0% 6.3%

-Emerging Markets 9.0% 8.9% 0.8%
+Emerging Markets 9.0% 9.0% 7.3%

-Directional Hedge Funds 4.0% 3.5% 0.1%
+Directional Hedge Funds 4.0% -

-Private Equity 13.0% 10.2% 1.3%
+Private Equity 13.0% 14.0% 8.4%

 Stable Value

-U.S. Treasuries 11.0% 1.1% 0.1%
+U.S. Treasuries 11.0% 16.0% 3.1%

+Stable Value Hedge Funds 4.0% 5.0% 4.5%

 Absolute Return 0.0% 0.0% 0.0%

-Stable Value Hedge Funds 4.0% 3.1% 0.1%

-Cash 1.0% -0.3% 0.0%

 Real Return

-Global Inflation Linked Bonds 3.0% 0.7% 0.0%
+Global Inflation Linked Bonds 3.0% - -

-Real Assets 14.0% 5.2% 0.7%
+Real Estate 14.0% 15.0% 8.5%

-Energy & Natural Resources 5.0% 7.5% 0.4%
+Energy, Natural Resources & Infrastructure 5.0% 6.0% 7.3%

 Commodities 0.0% 0.0% 0.0%

 Risk Parity

-Risk Parity 5.0% 3.7% 0.2%
+Risk Parity 5.0% 8.0% 5.8%/6.5%

-Inflation Expectation 2.3%

-Alpha ī -0.8%

-Total 100.0% • 7.2%
+Leverage

+Cash 1.0% 2.0% 2.5%

+Asset Allocation Leverage 6.0% 2.7%

+Expected Return 100.0% 100.0% 7.23%